Type of Property Guide

 Studio flats already have a narrower buyer pool than one-bedroom flats: fewer owner-occupiers want them, and investor demand is tied to rental yield.
 Add a short lease and you remove most mortgage-backed buyers within that already-niche pool.
 Below 70 years, the flat is effectively only saleable to a small number of specialist cash buyers.
 The discount required can be substantial.

 It depends on the lease length and the floor area.
 Many lenders require at least 85 years remaining for a studio flat, and some require more due to the smaller floor area.
-Below 80 years, mainstream lenders will generally not lend.
-Below 70 years, virtually no mortgage lender will offer finance.
+Below 80 years the choice narrows sharply, and below 70 years virtually no mainstream lender will offer finance.
 Studio flats below 30 square metres also face their own size-based lender restrictions, independent of the lease.

 Potentially, but the calculation is more complex than for a larger flat.
 The extension cost (freeholder premium, your legal fees, valuation costs) needs to be weighed against how much the extension would add to the sale price.
 For a low-value studio, the extension cost may be proportionally large relative to the price uplift.
 Get a leasehold valuation surveyor's assessment before deciding.

 It varies by route.
 A specialist cash buyer can complete in 3 to 6 weeks.
-Auction completes within 28 days of the sale.
+Auction usually completes within 28 days of the sale.
 An open-market sale via an estate agent typically takes 3 to 6 months and carries higher fall-through risk because the buyer pool is small and lender enquiries are more demanding.
-If extending the lease first, add 3 to 6 months to whichever sale route follows.
+If extending the lease first, add roughly 4 to 9 months for an uncontested statutory extension before the sale begins.

 Yes, but the practical buyer pool narrows to specialist cash buyers and experienced investors who model the future extension cost into their offer.
 Auction is often a suitable route at this lease length.
 Open-market sale via an estate agent becomes very difficult once mortgage buyers are excluded, especially for a studio.